-Studying a set of audience has been made very easy these days with the analytic tools these platforms are providing their users to help businesses thrive on the digital world.
+Studying a set of audiences has been made very easy these days with the analytic tools these platforms are providing their users to help businesses thrive in the digital world.

 Once these are all penned down, you then decide the kind of content you want to create and come up with a posting schedule to help be consistent.

 As the aim of this musician’s guide to content marketing is to create a successful content marketing strategy for musicians, choosing a content type is an essential step to creating the perfect content for your audience.

 The idea is to take your fans along your music journey; you should connect with your fans on a personal level.
 It is about creating an environment with a feel like you are all in it together, like you actually really do care about them.

 There are three categories of content that thrive in the online world – educative content, entertaining content, and documentation.
 It is of course right to mix things up a little but keep it within what your fans would enjoy.

 There are a lot of contents out there you could pick out from.
 I’ve listed a few below;